-Back pain usually arises from a combination of three sources:
+Back pain typically results from a combination of three causes:

 (https://www.mkuh.nhs.uk/patient-information-leaflet/lower-back-pain-advice)